HaukeBartsch/vessel_network/README.md

 The diameter of vessels should correspond to the volume of blood in the sub-tree that is downstream.
 Vessels that reach a large area without segments could grow in diameter.

-The tree generation should be done in a worker to speed up processing.